asvny/webjet-ui/Assumptions.md

 ## Tech stack

-- React.js: For building the dynamic user interface.
+- **React.js**: For building the dynamic user interface.
-- TypeScript: Enhances code quality and ensures a better developer experience with type safety.
+- **TypeScript**: Enhances code quality and ensures a better developer experience with type safety.
-- History API: Used for managing URL updates to reflect search queries by hotel name or rating.
+- **History API**: Used for managing URL updates to reflect search queries by hotel name or rating.
-- Vitest: For running unit tests.
+- **Vitest**: For running unit tests.

 ## Assumptions